 Lightly tap the touchpad with three fingers to open Cortana (if your computer supports Cortana) or open the Action Center (if your computer does not support Cortana).

 Three-finger swipe

 Swipe across the touchpad with three fingers.

-- Swipe up to open Task View.
-Move the cursor over a window and tap the touchpad to select that window, or swipe downwards to exit Task View. - Swipe down to minimize all open windows and show Desktop; swipe upwards to restore the minimized windows. - Swipe left or right to switch between open windows.
+- Swipe down to minimize all open windows and show the Desktop; swipe upwards to restore the minimized windows. - · Swipe left or right to switch between open windows.